-11.3.2E-GOVERNANCE: DEFINITION
+9.3.2 E-GOVERNANCE: DEFINITION

 'E-Government' or e-Governance is defined as 'The utilization of the Internet and the world-wide-web for delivering government information and services to the citizens.'
-(United Nations, 2006; AOEMA, 2005), to collect cash anytime from anywhere or you are using on line fund transfer facility of an Indian bank is an application of e-Governance.
+(United Nations, 2006; AOEMA, 2005),

 'Electronic Governance' essentially refers to the approach 'How government utilized IT, ICT, and other web-based telecommunication technologies to improve and/or enhance on the efficiency and effectiveness of service delivery in the public sector.'
-Like when you are using ATM facility of a Bank
+Like when you are using ATM facility of a Bank to collect cash anytime from anywhere or you are using on line fund transfer facility of an Indian bank is an application of e-Governance.